mxjp/gluon/README.md

 ```

 ### Fragments & Arrays
-Content can also consist of arbitrarily nested jsx fragments and arrays.
+Content can be wrapped in arbitrarily nested arrays and jsx fragments.
 ```tsx
 import { mount } from "@mxjp/gluon";